SkafteNicki/dtu_mlops/s3_reproducibility/docker.md

 ## 🧠 Knowledge check

-??? question "Knowledge question 1"

-    What is the difference between a docker image and a docker container?
+1. What is the difference between a docker image and a docker container?

     ??? success "Solution"

         A docker image is a template for a docker container.
 A docker container is a running instance of a docker image.
 A docker image is a static file, while a docker container is a running process.

-??? question "Knowledge question 2"
+2. What are the 3 steps involved in containerizing an application?

+    ??? success "Solution"

+        1. Write a Dockerfile that includes your app (including the commands to run it) and its dependencies
+        2. Build the image using the Dockefile you wrote
+        3. Run the container using the image you've built

-    What advantage is there to running your application inside a docker container instead of running the application directly on your machine?
+3. What advantage is there to running your application inside a docker container instead of running the application directly on your machine?

     ??? success "Solution"